InteropIO/FDC3/docs/api-bridging/spec.md

 ## TODO list

 * Complete message exchange documentation for PrivateChannels
+* Add notes about flows for raiseIntentForContext and findIntentByContext
+* Add getAppMetadata to messages exchange
+* Add error details to the error handling
 * Expand on how the DAB should create the JWT token (and its claims, which must change to avoid replay attacks) which it sends out in the `hello` message for DAs to validate.
 * To create final PR:
   * Add new terms and acronyms to FDC3 glossary and ensure they are defined in this spec's introduction